Kelly Johnson (guitarist): 1978–1984: Girlschool

+Solo and World's Cutest Killers

-Johnson left England for the US, to start a new career and to live with Vicki Blue, former bassist of the American all-female band The Runaways, who was also her manager.
+Johnson left England for the US, to start a new career and to live with Vicki Blue, former bassist of the American band The Runaways, who was also her manager.
 In Los Angeles, she wrote her own music and recorded demos of mainstream rock with large use of synthesizers and electronic effects, but no label put her under contract.
-In 1987, she entered the rock band World's Cutest Killers, which included on rhythm guitar and vocals former Painted Lady and The Go-Go's member Kathy Valentine.
+In 1987, she joined the rock band World's Cutest Killers, which included on rhythm guitar and vocals former Painted Lady and The Go-Go's member Kathy Valentine.
 WCK changed their name to The Renegades and worked the local club circuit, but gained no record contract.
 Concluding her experience with this band after two years, she left music altogether to learn sign language and work with the deaf.

+1993–1999: Girlschool reunion

 In 1993, after almost ten years in the US, she returned to the UK to resume her role as lead guitarist of Girlschool for a reunion tour.
 She remained with the band and toured incessantly until 1999, when she was diagnosed with cancer.
 After she left the band Johnson remained associated with Girlschool, playing the occasional gig, instructing her substitute Jackie Chambers and gathering photos and material for a band biography.

+Death

 Johnson died on Sunday 15 July 2007, aged 49, after a six-year battle against spinal cancer.
-That she had the disease was not widely known outside her close circle of friends and even closer family.
+That she had the disease was not widely known outside her close friends and family.
 At her memorial, her friend and former bandmate Tracey Lamb read the eulogy.

 Girlschool performed a tribute gig on 20 August 2007 at the Soho Revue Bar in London, with many of Johnson's friends and former band members.

-Equipment
+Guitars and equipment

 During her first stint with Girlschool, Kelly Johnson used a 1980 Gibson Les Paul Gold Top guitar, modified with gold plated machine heads and DiMarzio pickups and an Ibanez Destroyer-II.
 She used Marshall 50 and 100 amplifiers and no pedals or effects.
 During her time staying in Los Angeles, she used instead a tiger striped Aria RS guitar, which she continued to use in the 1990s along with a Gibson SG.